Panel Mural Program

 All works will be evaluated, and the shortlist will be selected based on the following;

 - i.
-Sketch, comprehensive drawing, or final design (from past work/ series) submitted to be part of the program
+Sketch, comprehensive drawing, or final design (from past work/ series/ new work) submitted to be part of the program

 - ii.
 Detailed write up/ explanation of submitted sketch or design

 - iii.
 Presenting work that embodies Wall-to-Wall / Synonym's Community Engagement and Collaboration Policy